 This is a logical step to counteract the increasing amount of Nitrogen entering the body due to a higher breathing volume.

 An example would be diving to the NDL at 18 mteres would mean a dive of 56 minutes.
 If planned 4 metres deeper than actual depth, 22 metres, the NDL is decreased to 37 minutes to indicate the increased amount of inert gas calculated to be in the diver's tissues.

 Suspended particles in the water, called turbidity, may be there from several sources such as runoff, silt etc.

 This turbidity causes the scattering of light which may cause the phenomenon of visual reversal where the object may appear more distance than they actually are.

-Want to join one of my upcoming PADI professional development programs?
+Want to learn more about physics in diving?
 Book Now and Ignite Your Life today!

 All gases want to reach a stable state of equilibrium.
 If a component is added to disrupt this, such as a higher concentration of oxygen, the gases will react to reach equilibrium once more on the side of the reactant and the concentration will decrease until equilibrium is found again in favour of the oxygen.

 This accelerates the off-gassing of the inert gas; nitrogen and may be used as first aid in cases of DCS and as a way to safely accelerate decompression in trained Technical Divers.

 The linking Curses heading located in the Paperwork and Administrative Procedures of your PADI Instructor Manual covers this.